kqf/phos/protons/jet-jet-mc/README.md

 It's cruicial to run the code on all the datasets therefore it's better to split steering macros.

+# TODO:

+- Move all bad maps in all `run.C` to separate directory
+- Fix run.C for Jet-Jet as it doesn't have all necessary selections.

 ## Run

 ```bash